angelr1076/CS50/pset5/speller/README.md

 # Speller

-All todos in speller.c need to be completed.
+All todos in dictionary.c need to be completed.
 The rest is done for you.

 Be sure to read this specification in its entirety before starting so you know what to do and how to do it!